brownvc/decoupled-style-descriptors/README.md

 This is the BRUSH dataset (BRown University Stylus Handwriting) from the paper "[Generating Handwriting via Decoupled Style Descriptors](http://dsd.cs.brown.edu/)" by Atsunobu Kotani, Stefanie Tellex, James Tompkin from Brown University, presented at European Conference on Computer Vision (ECCV) 2020.
 This dataset contains 27,649 online handwriting samples, and the total of 170 writers contributed to create this dataset.
 Every sequence is labeled with characters (i.e. users can identify what character a point in a sequence corresponds with.

 The BRUSH dataset can be downloaded from
 [this link](https://drive.google.com/file/d/1NIIXDfmpUhI6i80Dg2363PIdllY7FRVQ/view?usp=sharing) (compressed ZIP 566.6MB).
-(The original dataset used for ECCV paper is also in [here](https://drive.google.com/file/d/1pfUKaYkFu8HpX4f5rlg0spgTk2wwbKzP/view?usp=sharing).)
+(The original dataset used for ECCV paper is also in [here](https://drive.google.com/file/d/1pfUKaYkFu8HpX4f5rlg0spgTk2wwbKzP/view?usp=sharing), which has slightly less cleaning and fewer alternative resamplings.)

 ## Terms of Use